Angul Stadium

 Angul Stadium is a cricket ground in Angul, Odisha.
 The ground was established in 1999 and is owned by Angul District Sports Association.
-The ground has been constructed with support from National Aluminum Company Ltd and Sports Department, Government of Orissa.
+The ground was constructed with support from the National Aluminum Company Ltd and Sports Department, Government of Orissa.
 The stadium has a capacity of 2,000 people with a pavilion which includes a VIP gallery and club house.

 The stadium has hosted a first-class matches when Orissa cricket team and Assam cricket team as the match was drawn in 1999.
 The stadium has hosted a List A match also between Orissa cricket team and Assam cricket team as the match was drawn in 1999.